 I still had time to sit under the waterfall, have a sauna and a session in the steam room before it was time to get changed.
 I spent just under 3 hours there which felt relaxed with plenty of time.
 I did not eat there but there is a choice of a café or a restaurant.

-For more details on our most popular break combining Blue Lagoon and Reykjavik Centrum Hotel click here
+For more details on our most popular break with the Blue Lagoon click here

 That first dip into the warm, cloudy blue waters feels like you’re taking the bath of your life.
 It can get crowded but because the of the steam and the size of the area it really doesn’t ever feel busy, but if you really like the thought of having the space virtually to yourself then you will be pleased to hear that Blue lagoon is now open till midnight during the period 1st July to 15 August.
 How lovely to avoid the daytime crowds and just relax late into the night in a warm pool staring at the stars.